-Conductors and directors he has cooperated regularly with are, among others, Errico Frezis, Loucas Karytinos, Alexandros Myrat, Gabriel Chmura, Juanjo Mena, Laurent Campellone, G. Del Monaco, D. Pountney, Myron Michailidis, Lorenzo Marianni, Philippe Forget and Stephen Langridge.
+Conductors and directors he has cooperated regularly with include Errico Frezis, Loucas Karytinos, Alexandros Myrat, Gabriel Chmura, Juanjo Mena, Laurent Campellone, G. Del Monaco, D. Pountney, Myron Michailidis, Lorenzo Marianni, Philippe Forget and Stephen Langridge, among others.

-In 2019 he will make his debut as Adorno in Simone Boccanegra at the National Theatre in Athens and sing his first ever Pollione in Norma at the Opera house in Rijeka as well as Cavaradossi in Tosca in the Swedish Malmö.
+2019 saw Dimitris’ debut as Adorno in Simone Boccanegra at the National Theatre in Athens and his first Pollione in Norma at the Opera house in Rijeka, as well as Cavaradossi in Tosca in the Swedish Malmö.

 In 2022 Dimitris scored a triumphant success with his debut as Otello in a new production at the Rijeka National Theatre as well as at the brand new Cultural Conference Center of Heraklion in Greece.